 1. The Export and Import of Rough Diamonds Act (S.C., 2002, c.25) received Royal Assent on 12 December 2002 and came into force on 1st January 2003.
 The Act provides for controls on the export, import or transit across Canada of rough diamonds and for a certification scheme for the export of rough diamonds in order to meet Canada's obligations under the Kimberley Process.
 Under this system, every person who exports rough diamonds must ensure that the diamonds are in a container that meets the requirements of the Export and Import of Rough Diamonds Regulations (SOR/2003-15) and are accompanied by a Canadian Certificate.
-On receiving an application for a Canadian Certificate from a resident of Canada for the export of rough diamonds, the Minister of Natural Resources must issue a Canadian Certificate, the Minister must be satisfied that the export is to a participant, the information contained in the application is accurate, and the rough diamonds in respect of which the application is made originated in Canada, were extracted from mineral concentrates in Canada, were imported from a participant or were in Canada prior to 1st January 2003.
+On receiving an application for a Canadian Certificate from a resident of Canada for the export of rough diamonds, the Minister of Natural Resources must issue a Canadian certificate if the application meets the requirements of the Regulations.
+Before issuing a Canadian Certificate, the Minister must be satisfied that the export is to a participant, the information contained in the application is accurate, and the rough diamonds in respect of which the application is made originated in Canada, were extracted from mineral concentrates in Canada, were imported from a participant or were in Canada prior to 1 January 2003.